-Heidi Miller (neé Goldberg), 65 Appointed to the Board: September 2014
+Heidi Miller (neé Goldberg)†, 65

 Member of the Group Risk Committee and the Nomination & Corporate Governance Committee

 Skills and Experience: Heidi is a former President of International at JP Morgan & Chase Co., and was responsible for leading the global expansion and the international business strategy across its investment bank, asset management, and treasury and securities services divisions.
 She was also a non-executive Director of Merck & Co., Inc. and Progressive Corp.; Executive Vice President and Chief Financial Officer of Bank One Corporation; and Executive Vice President and Chief Financial Officer of Citigroup Inc.